New Data Format

 In August 2018, we began publishing datasets in GZIP as opposed to LZ4.
 The new files are composed of a large number of small GZIPed files rather than a single, large LZ4-compressed file.

 For those with the proper access, historical scans prior to this end date will still be provided in the LZ4 format.
-You can view the format of the scan by looking here:

 Change is Good